ChronoSheets/ChronoSheets-CSharp-Client/docs/TripsApi.md

         public void main()
         {
             var apiInstance = new TripsApi();
-            var request = new CSCreateTripRequest(); // CSCreateTripRequest | The create trip request var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+            var request = new CSCreateTripRequest(); // CSCreateTripRequest | A Create Trip Request object containing values for the new Trip to create var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token

             try
             {
                 // Create a new trip.
 Important: create a timesheet record before calling this, passing in the new timesheet record id as a reference.
+Requires the 'SubmitTimesheets' permission.
                 CSApiResponseInt32 result = apiInstance.TripsCreateTrip(request, xChronosheetsAuth);
                 Debug.WriteLine(result);
             }